jpneey/bs-cookie-bar/README.md

 # Bootstrap 5 Cookie Bar
-A ightweight wordpress plugin that adds a lcookie bar for bootstrap 5 powered themes.
+A lightweight wordpress plugin that adds a lcookie bar for bootstrap 5 powered themes.